chanzuckerberg/cellxgene/docs/getting-started.md

 cellxgene launch pbmc3k.h5ad --open
 ```

-You should see your web browser open with the following
+On Mac OS and Ubuntu, you should see your web browser open with the following

 <img width="450" src="https://raw.githubusercontent.com/chanzuckerberg/cellxgene/master/docs/cellxgene-opening-screenshot.png" pad="50px">